1.6 How FE Mechanical Questions Test Model Selection

 - Name the physical system or component.

-- Draw the free body, control volume, cycle sketch, thermal resistance path, or component load path.
+- Sketch the free body, control volume, cycle, thermal-resistance path, or load path.

-- State the governing model in words before writing equations.
+- State the governing model in words before writing any equation.

 - Pull the official formula or table from the handbook.

-- Calculate, check units, and compare the result with physical expectations.
+- Compute, check units, and compare the result against physical expectation.

-For example, a pump problem is not just a power formula.
-First ask whether the pump adds head to overcome elevation, pressure rise, velocity change, and losses.
-Then decide whether efficiency belongs in the numerator or denominator based on whether the question asks shaft input or fluid power output.
-That one model decision prevents many otherwise polished wrong answers.
+Applied to a pump problem, this prevents a polished wrong answer: first ask whether the pump must add head to overcome elevation, pressure rise, velocity change, and losses; then decide whether efficiency belongs in the numerator or denominator based on whether the question asks for shaft input power or delivered fluid power.
+That single model decision settles the problem before the calculator turns on.
+Model-selection skill is also efficient because it transfers — defining boundaries in thermodynamics sharpens control volumes in fluids, and reading load paths in statics sharpens machine design.

-A problem describes water flowing through a pipe with a pump, elevation change, pressure change, and head loss.
+A problem describes water flowing through a pipe with a pump, an elevation change, a pressure change, and head loss.
 Which model should be selected first?

 A sealed piston-cylinder device is heated and no mass crosses the boundary.
-What model family fits first?
+Which model family fits first?

-Why is it risky to start FE Mechanical problems by searching for any formula that contains the given variables?
+Why is it risky to start an FE Mechanical problem by searching for any handbook formula that contains the given variables?